-Banks and credit unions cover a consumer's costs when fraud occurs.
-Any reduction in interchange fees will directly affect bank and credit union investment in fraud management systems and processes that are dedicated to reducing fraud risk in the system-forcing institutions to increase costs to cover these necessary expenses.
+Banks and credit unions help to cover a consumer's costs when fraud occurs.
+Any reduction in interchange fees would directly affect bank and credit union investment in fraud management systems and processes that are dedicated to reducing fraud risk in the system-forcing institutions to increase costs to cover these necessary expenses.

-From merchant data breaches to card skimming, electronic payments are a prime target for bad actors.
-Every year, consumers spend \$6.7 trillion using credit and debit cards.12 Meanwhile, the rate-and cost-of criminal activity is on the rise:
+From data breaches to skimmed cards, electronic payments are a prime target for bad actors.
+Every year, consumers spend \$9.1 trillion using credit and debit cards.
+12 Meanwhile, the rate-and cost-of criminal activity is on the rise: